Cooking

 After each meal, ask a person you served to evaluate the meal on

 presentation and taste, then evaluate your own meal.
-Discuss what you
+Discuss

-improved or enhanced your meals.
-Tell how planning and preparation help
+that could have improved or enhanced your meals.
+Tell how

-ensure a successful meal.
+planning and preparation help ensure a successful meal.

 5.